 An obvious feature of smokers is premature aging in the face with greater early wrinkles and breathing problems.
 The voice also tends to deepen and in some goes crackerly.

-It is perhaps justice that Sir Walter Raleigh who introduced smoking to the Western world was executed.
-Millions are addicted to tobacco smoking as a result.
+It is perhaps some justice that Sir Walter Raleigh who introduced smoking to the Western world was executed.
+Millions were addicted to tobacco smoking as a result.

 If smoking was introduced today, it would be banned tomorrow but there are too many addicts and vested interests at present.
 It has been a great improvement in the law to be able to visit restaurants and not be subjected to tobacco smoke, not to mention absence of the smell on the clothes afterwards.

 If you smoke - please give up and increase your prospects of a healthier and longer life.
 You will be doing the NHS a big favour by saving money for them and yourself, and not being one of those depressing statistics regarding smokers who die prematurely.